 For a product/business owner who plans his new venture, the choice of a software stack can be a really important one – it can pretty much make or break a business, right from the get-go.
-Here’s what you should know about the web stack options that are on the table in the second half of 2021.
+Here’s what you should know about the web stack options that are on the table in 2023.

 Web stack – what is it exactly?